Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 You can stop the migration tool once the data migration from Azure API for FHIR instance to Azure Health Data Service FHIR service is completed.

-You can verify the data migration completion from Data Movement Verification step mentioned above.
+You can verify the progress of data migration using the steps in Data Movement Verification section above.

 Please follow below steps to stop the migration tool.